Ms Jean Hatton

 Mullen, J. and Hatton, J. (2009) ‘Perplexing Identities’.
 In: 6th Annual Learning and Development in Higher Education Network, 6th - 7th March 2009, Bournemouth University

-Active member, Yorkshire & Humberside Regional Youth Work Unit
+Active member, Yorkshire & Humberside Regional Youth Work Unit and their LGBT networks

 Active member of Training Agencies Group